 So many people love orchids but are afraid they could NEVER grow such an exotic plant.
 Not true!
-I’m here to tell you that growing an orchid can be easier than growing most foliage houseplants!
+Read on to learn why growing an orchid can be easier than growing most foliage houseplants.

 The best surprise is that once they have finished blooming, almost anyone can get them to bloom again!
 My orchids are in bloom 9-10 months out of the year.
 If you follow these simple steps you will be successful too.